 Once you’ve set up a profile by selecting a unique username, you’ll run right into the other feature of Kik Messenger that requires some time to set up–your contacts.
 A chat application without contacts is a lonely place.
 Fortunately, sharing your profile within your existing framework of social media platform is a simple thing.
 From within the “settings” menu in the Kik application, simply select “share your profile.”
 This will allow you to send a link to your new Kik profile through other social media profiles such as Facebook, Twitter, and Instagram.

 Additionally, inviting new contacts can occasionally earn you “Kik points,” which can be spent in the app’s online marketplace.
 I’ll talk a bit more about this below, but it’s welcome to know that there are twofold benefits for getting your friends on the same chat platform as you!

 Kik’s In-App Browser

 One of the most innovative features of Kik Messenger is the application’s web browser.
-This feature gives Kik users a wider range of available media for consuming and sharing than any other popular messaging application.
+This feature gives Kik users a wider range of available media for consuming and sharing than any other popular messaging apps .
 It also helps to bring third-party platforms closer in touch with their various audiences.

 Accessing the browser is a simple task.
-Located in either the top right (Android) or bottom right (iOS) of the Kik Messenger app interface, a globe icon will bring up the landing page for the Kik browser experience.
+Located in either the top right (Android Device) or bottom right (iOS Device) of the Kik Messenger app interface, a globe icon will bring up the landing page for the Kik browser experience.
 Users can input their own search terms, or use the ranked list of Kik-optimized websites to begin exploring various popular media.
 The interface is more intuitive than your typical web browser, and as you’ll see from the minimalistic and well-organized tiles, this browsing experience was created with sharing in mind.